-Shooting At Maryland Newspaper
+Capital Gazette Shooting: At Least 5 Fatalities, Many Others 'Gravely' Wounded

 #update confirming active shooter at 888 Bestgate Road in Annapolis.
 Building evacuated.
 Officers continuing to search building.
 Relocation point is inside Lord and Taylor in the mall.— Anne Arundel Police (@AACOPD) June 28, 2018

-Lt.
-Ryan Frashure of the Anne Arundel County Police said at a news conference that law enforcement from Annapolis, nearby Howard County, the Maryland State Police and federal agencies were participating in the response.
+Frashure said during the news conference that law enforcement from Annapolis, nearby Howard County, the Maryland State Police and federal agencies were participating in the response.

 He said authorities were focused on clearing the building and reuniting the people inside with their families.
 Relatives should go to the Lord & Taylor outlet at the nearby Annapolis Mall, he said.

-Maryland Gov. Larry Hogan said he was "absolutely devastated to learn of this tragedy," adding that he is in contact with authorities on the scene.
+Gov. Larry Hogan tweeted he was "absolutely devastated to learn of this tragedy," adding that he is in contact with authorities on the scene.

 Absolutely devastated to learn of this tragedy in Annapolis.
 I am in contact with County Executive Steve Schuh, and @MDSP is on the scene assisting @AACOPD.
 Please, heed all warnings and stay away from the area.
 Praying for those at the scene and for our community. https://t.co/bI6PdUjHfh— Governor Larry Hogan (@GovLarryHogan) June 28, 2018